Disability and Inclusion

 ResearchGate: https://www.researchgate.net/profile/Angela_Dew2“My fundamental belief that all people are entitled to fairness, equity and a good life drives my research and teaching interests and passions.”

 Dr Amie O’Shea’s research and teaching takes a poststructuralist approach to sexuality and gender for people with intellectual disability, and continues the search for meaningful and collaborative research methodologies.
+Previously an Auslan interpreter, Amie wrote the new Deakin unit Auslan and the Deaf community: Health and Wellbeing (HDS227).
 Amie’s previous research projects have included adapting the Sexual Lives and Respectful Relationships program for LGBTIQ people with intellectual disability, and people with acquired brain injury.
-She currently leads two research projects, one to look at the experiences of LGBTIQA+ people with disability in Victoria, and a three year ILC funded project to develop information resources for LGBTIQA+ people with intellectual disability.
-Amie is an Auslan interpreter, and unit chair for Communication and Diversity and Ethics: Frameworks and Decisions.
+She has led several research projects on LGBTQ identities, one to look at the experiences of LGBTIQA+ people with disability in Victoria (link to https://pridefoundation.org.au/lgbtiqa-disability-research-project-pride-foundation-australia-and-deakin-university/, a three year ILC funded project to develop information and resources (link to www.rainbowinclusion.org.au) for LGBTIQA+ people with intellectual disability, and the inaugural funding from the National Disability Research Partnership (link to https://www.ndrp.org.au/project-sayingwhoyouare)

 Email: amie.oshea@deakin.edu.au